kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 }
 ```

-`continueAnimation` allows you to swap in a brand new timing curve (or spring) and a duration factor, which is used as a multiplier of the original animation duration.
+`continueAnimation` lets you swap in a brand new timing curve (or spring) and a duration factor, which is used as a multiplier of the original animation duration.
 You can only do this to a paused animator.
 This means your fade animation will quickly finish, while the move animation has stopped.
 This is an example of the great flexibility and control that Property Animators can give you.

-Build and run the app and try pausing, scrubbing, stopping, finishing (remember to tap "stop" _twice_ to finish) and reversing the animation.
-You'll notice a problem when you reverse - the animal disappears!
-Where's your doggone frog gone?
+Build and run the app, and try pausing, scrubbing, stopping, finishing (remember to tap “stop” _twice_ to finish) and reversing the animation.
+You’ll notice a problem when you reverse — the animal disappears!
+Where’s your doggone frog gone?

-Remember what's happening in the fade animation - a snapshot of the old image is added, the image view is updated and made transparent, then a cross fade happens.
-In the completion block the snapshot is removed.
+Remember what’s happening in the fade animation — a snapshot of the old image is added, the image view is updated and made transparent, then a cross fade happens.
+In the completion block, the snapshot is removed.

-If the animation is reversed, when it "finishes" (i.e. gets back to the start), the image view is transparent and the snapshot view is removed - that means you can't see anything.
-You need to do different things in the completion block depending on the position the animation ended in.
+If the animation is reversed, when it “finishes” (i.e. returns to the start), the image view is transparent and the snapshot view is removed, which means you can’t see anything.
+You need to do different things in the completion block depending on which position the animation ended in.

 Go to `animateRandomAnimalChange()` and add the following line before you take the snapshot: